openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

    .. note::
-     The available heading levels in the Text component editor begin with heading 3 (``<h3>``).
-Text components are part of a complete page, and elements outside the Text component use heading levels 1 and 2 by default.
+     The available heading levels in the Text component editor begin with heading 2 (``<h2>``).
+Text components are part of a complete page, and elements outside the Text component use heading level 1 by default.
-     Because tools such as screen readers use heading levels to navigate through pages, using heading levels 1 or 2 inside a Text component can interfere with the functionality of these tools.
+     Because tools such as screen readers use heading levels to navigate through pages, using heading level 1 inside a Text component can interfere with the functionality of these tools.

 #.
 Format the selected text in bold, or remove this formatting.
 The editor